 Elasticsearch is an open source, highly scalable, full-text search and analytics engine.

-By default, Elasticsearch runs as an embedded search engine, but it’s only supported in production as a separate server or cluster.
+By default, Elasticsearch runs as an embedded search engine, which is useful for development and testing but is not supported in production.
+In production environments you must run Elasticsearch in remote mode, as a separate server or cluster.
 This guide walks you through the process of configuring Elasticsearch in remote mode.

 If you’d rather use Solr, it’s also supported.
 See the documentation on Installing Solr if you’re interested.

 To get up and running quickly with Elasticsearch as a remote server, refer to the Installing Elasticsearch article.
 Those are basic instructions for installing and configuring Elasticsearch in a single server environment.
 This article includes more details and information on clustering and tuning Elasticsearch.
 Here, you’ll learn to configure your existing Elasticsearch installation for use in production environments.